databricks/spark-csv/README.md

 * `delimiter`: by default columns are delimited using `,`, but delimiter can be set to any character
 * `quote`: by default the quote character is `"`, but can be set to any character.
 This is written according to `quoteMode`.
 * `escape`: by default the escape character is `\`, but can be set to any character.
 Escaped quote characters are written.
-* `nullValue`: specificy a string that indicates a null value, nulls in the DataFrame will be written as this string.
+* `nullValue`: specifies a string that indicates a null value, nulls in the DataFrame will be written as this string.
+* `dateFormat`: specifies a string that indicates the date format to use writing dates or timestamps.
+Custom date formats follow the formats at [`java.text.SimpleDateFormat`](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html).
+This applies to both `DateType` and `TimestampType`.
+If no dateFormat is specified, then "yyyy-MM-dd HH:mm:ss.S".
 * `codec`: compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec` or one of case-insensitive shorten names (`bzip2`, `gzip`, `lz4`, and `snappy`).
 Defaults to no compression when a codec is not specified.
 * `quoteMode`: when to quote fields (`ALL`, `MINIMAL` (default), `NON_NUMERIC`, `NONE`), see [Quote Modes](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/QuoteMode.html)